nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

 #. **factory**

-  This can be set under '/applications/<app>/factory'
+  This option can be set under '/applications/<app>/factory' and is specific to Python applications.
+This allows you to enable the `Application factories` feature of Python.

   This option is a boolean value.
 If set to 'true', Unit treats 'callable' as a factory.